 MR1® lifts for 4-wheeled Cars

-Two high quality Made in Britain versions are now available for sale:
+Two high quality versions of the lift are available for sale:

 1. The MR1 Classic lift - for small and medium size classic cars, and;

 2. The MR1 Modern lift - for all the above, plus the generally wider modern cars and larger classics such as Aston Martin, Chevrolet Corvette, Dodge Viper, Ferrari, Ford Mustang, Jaguar, Mercedes, etc.

 Both lifts raise a car's ground clearance by 350mm (14in).
 For example, a car with a ground clearance of 150mm (6in) has it raised to a total of 500mm (20in), which is a good compromise for work on the underside and topside.
 This is a comfortable height for using a mechanics creeper under a car, with your head and body supported and everything within arms reach.
 The extra height may also save a lot of backache when working on the topside, inside and even under the bonnet/hood.